 Near Fort Oglethorpe in Walker County, Georgia — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-9th Ohio Infantry. (here, next to this marker); Croxton's Brigade (here, next to this marker); 10th Kentucky Infantry (USA) (a few steps from this marker); 17th Ohio Infantry (a few steps from this marker); 17th Kentucky Infantry (USA) (a few steps from this marker); S. Beatty's Brigade (a Stanley's Brigade (a few steps from this marker); 10th Indiana Infantry (a few steps from this marker).
+9th Ohio Infantry. (here, next to this marker); Croxton's Brigade (here, next to this marker); 10th Kentucky Infantry Regiment (US Volunteers) (a few steps from this marker); 17th Ohio Infantry (a few steps from this marker); 17th Kentucky Infantry (USA) (a few steps from this marker); S. Beatty's Brigade Stanley's Brigade (a few steps from this marker); 10th Indiana Infantry (a few steps from this marker).
 Touch for a list and map of all markers in Fort Oglethorpe.

 Categories. • War, US Civil •

 Credits.
 This page was last revised on April 14, 2017.
 This page originally submitted on November 23, 2012, by Dale K. Benington of Toledo, Ohio.
 This page has been viewed 273 times since then and 42 times this year.
 Photos: 1, 2, 3, 4. submitted on November 23, 2012, by Dale K. Benington of Toledo, Ohio. • Craig Swain was the editor who published this page.